apike/allenpike.com/projects/index.markdown

 **Apple Era Projects** (2008-2010)

 For reasons I don't fully understand, Apple offered me a job right out of university.
-Eventually I figured out I was better off building my own thing, but it was a fun ride.
+Eventually I figured out I was more of a products-and-teams person than an IC engineer, but it was a fun ride.

 - **[iWork for iPad](http://www.apple.com/ipad/features/pages.html)**: I worked on the iWork iPad apps, primarily writing Objective-C to support iWork.com.
 Having a secret iPad prototype locked in my desk was a surreal highlight.